wonmor/ElectronVisualized/README.md

 [**https://electronvisual.org**](https://electronvisual.org)

 > **Yes!
 The website is still actively being maintained/hosted by myself, although it does not necessarily reflect the changes made in this repository.
-Please refer to our license to learn more.**
+Please refer to the license to learn more.**

 <table><tr>